k-tech-italy/krm3/docs/glossary/terms/TaskEntry.md

 - leave hours (general time off)
 - special leave hours (time off with a specified reason)
 - rest hours
+- bank to hours
+- bank from hours
 (These hours belong to a <glossary:DayEntry>.)